GraphScope/GART/docs/documentation/design/key-concepts/rgmapping.rst

 What is RGMapping?
 -------------------

-GART is an in-memory system for real-time dynamic graph computation.
-GART can reuse the execution engines of existing OLTP and graph-specific systems.
-It synchronizes the updated data through transactional logs from OLTP components.
-GART can be used with relational OLTP systems such as MySQL and PostgreSQL.
-It follows the architecture of GART.

 GART provides a transparent data model conversion.
 During the use of GART, data changes from relational databases are converted into graph data updates based on user-defined model mapping rules (RGMapping).
-GART provides a set of interfaces (``def_vetex``, ``def_edge``, ... ) for DBAs to define data model conversion rules, which can be compatible with SQL/PGQ DDL.
+GART allows DBAs to define data model conversion rules in multiple ways.
 The following figure gives an example of RGMapping.

 .. figure:: /images/rgmapping.png